aabacchus/uxndebug/README.md

 Remember to regenerate the debug info after changing your source code, otherwise it won't make sense. uxnsolve will print a big WARNING if it notices that your source file is newer than the debug info.

+## Ideas

+Some ideas for applications using this debug info.

+* An emulator which can step through source code instructions word by word on a button press, highlighting the current position in another window.